travis-ci/docs-travis-ci-com/user/billing-overview.md

 ## Key Definitions

-*Build minute* - every build minute of a build job after the build job environment is started (queue time and spinning up the environment time are not deducting credits from the allowance).
+*Build minute* - Every build minute of a build job after the build job environment is started (queue time and spinning up the environment time are not deducting credits from the allowance).

-*Unique user triggering the build* - every VCS (Version Control System) user whose activity in VCS triggers a build in Travis CI via, e.g., commit or pull request in the source repository.
+*Unique user triggering the build* - Every VCS (Version Control System) user whose activity in VCS triggers a build in Travis CI via, e.g., commit or pull request in the source repository.
 It does not have to be a user who signed up for Travis CI; therefore, it's important to review and adjust Travis CI Repository settings in which VCS scenarios and users are allowed to trigger the build in Travis CI.
 The count of unique users triggering builds is tracked and reset every month, regardless of whether the Usage-based plan is marked as monthly or annual.
 The same unique user-triggering builds within a month consumes a user-license allowance only once in a given month.

-*Build* - a build consists of at least 1 and up to *n* build jobs.
+*Build* - A build consists of at least 1 and up to *n* build jobs.
 Each build is triggered by a *unique user*.

 *Build job*—a build job is where the build and test work happens.
 It is executed in an ephemeral environment (removed after a single build job is finished) of a container or VM instance at Travis CI infrastructure.
 The duration of the build job is tracked, and—if required—the relevant cost is covered from the credits pool.